sertxudeveloper/Lyra/Lyra Documentation.md

 array

 #### public getValue
-Sets the data value and return all the data array filled.
-The type indicates if it was acceces via index, show, create or edit.
+Sets the data value and returns all the data array filled.
+The type indicates if it was accessed via index, show, create or edit.

 ```php
 getValue(mixed $model, string $type)